Colombia Accuses Ecuador of Meddling in Presidential Election

 - On Saturday, Colombia rejected President Daniel Noboa's move to eliminate tariffs on Colombian imports, condemning the decision as "deliberate interference" in Sunday's presidential election.

-- Ecuador initiated the trade conflict in January by imposing a security tax on Colombian imports, citing a trade deficit of at least $1 billion, which caused tariffs to escalate from 30% to 100%.
+- Ecuador initiated the trade conflict in January by imposing a security tax on Colombian imports, citing a trade deficit of at least $1 billion; tariffs escalated from 30% to 50% to 100%.

 - The administration of President Gustavo Petro responded by prohibiting energy sales and imposing 75% tariffs on Ecuadorian products, while The Andean Community ruled earlier this month that reciprocal duties hinder free trade.

-- Following talks on Friday with candidate Abelardo de la Espriella, Noboa announced he would eliminate the security tax on June 1, pledging to jointly fight narcoterrorism with the opposition figure.
+- Following talks Friday with candidate Abelardo de la Espriella, Noboa announced he would eliminate the security tax on June 1, pledging to jointly fight narcoterrorism alongside the opposition figure.

 - Both nations summoned ambassadors amid the tensions, while Noboa has not clarified whether the tax repeal will remain in effect if ruling-party candidate Cepeda wins Sunday's election.

-Colombia accuses Ecuador of "deliberate interference" in presidential election amid tariff spat
+Colombia accuses Ecuador of deliberate interference in presidential election

-Colombia's foreign ministry on Saturday accused Ecuador of deliberate interference in Colombia's Sunday presidential election after Ecuador's president agreed to lift tariffs in a conversation with a...
+BUENOS AIRES - Colombia’s foreign ministry on Saturday accused Ecuador of “deliberate interference” in Colombia’s Sunday presidential election after Ecuador’s president agreed to lift tariffs in a conversation with a presidential candidate.

 Coverage Details